 There has been a significant spike in homophobic attacks and incidents in the North East.

-From 2012 to 2014, Durham Police recorded statistics of homophobic attacks over a two-year period.
-There was a drop of reported incidents in 2013 but picked up again in 2014.
+From 2012 to 2014, Durham Police recorded statistics of homophobic attacks and reported a drop of reported incidents in 2013 but figures increased again in 2014.

 Mark Nichols, chairman of Northern Pride in Newcastle, said: “Statistically, the number reported has seen a significant increase.
 I think some of the increase is due to people feeling they can report it and be dealt with.
 I think if you look at the scene, however, I think there has been an increase in incidents as the demographics of the customers have changed.”

-After the Brexit vote in 2016, there has been a reported 147% rise in homophobic assaults and attacks after the vote came to ‘leave’.
+After the vote to leave the EU in 2016, there has been a reported 147% rise in homophobic assaults and attacks.

 Mark also said: “I think things like Brexit have brought discrimination to the forefront of people’s minds.
 However, like I have said, I think a lot of the cases were there before and not getting reported and following a great campaign by the police these cases are now being reported and dealt with.”

 There have been more than 400 physical attacks on LGBT people since 2010, 157 of those were between January 2015 to the end of 2016 – County Durham being the worst for reported crimes with a total of 187 attacks and incidents.

 Sam Robin Clarke, 21, of Sunderland has experienced homophobia himself: “Sure, on multiple instances I have had glares and mutterings off people on the metro or around shopping centres.
 It’s something that happens more around the Sunderland area than in Newcastle.”